LaunchPadLab/xmp-escape-loader/README.md

 ### Usage

 To load your code with this loader, simply add it to your existing JS loaders in your webpack config.
-It's also possible to use a tag ther than `<xmp>` by passing in a loader option.
+It's also possible to use a tag other than `<xmp>` by passing in a loader option.

 ```jsx
 // webpack.config.js